nimiq/nimiq-demo/_news/2017-11-24-week-in-review-1.md

 Welcome to the first edition of *Week In Review* for the [Nimiq blockchain project](https://nimiq.com).

-> This article is fan-created and has no official connection to the Nimiq developer team or the Nimiq Foundation.
-As such this article is not able to talk about inner workings of the team, coding in private repositories or plans for the future.
+> This article is fan-created and has no official affiliation with the Nimiq developer team or the Nimiq Foundation.
+As such this article is not able to talk about inner workings of the team, code in private repositories or plans for the future.

 With these *Week In Review* articles I hope to bring regular updates of what is publicly happening in the Nimiq blockchain project to the community.
 This includes a summary of general news and updates from the team, updates on what is being worked on in the public [Github repository](https://github.com/nimiq-network/core) and information about community projects that are worth pointing out.